bethgelab/slurm-monitoring-public/README.md

 ```
 3. Starting influx, and grafana docker containers:
 ```
+# If make is not installed, install it using sudo apt install make which is also mentioned below during the installation and setup for telegraf.

 make up-influx # Will start the docker container for influx using the above envs make up-grafana # Will start the docker container for grafana using the above envs

 ```
-This will start the influx and grafana applications.
+This will start the influx and grafana applications as docker containers.
 Please look into the `docker-compose.yml` for the ports being exposed for each of these services.

 To verify if they are working, open the below urls:
 ```